 One of the most difficult things to figure out is how much an ERP solution costs, because you need to fit that into your search criteria.
 We have many resources here at Visual South to help you do that; the first one I would recommend is our ebook on how to evaluate ERP.

-I cannot speak for other vendors, but I like to talk about the cost of our solutions in my first phone call with someone.
+I cannot speak for other vendors, but I like to talk about the cost of our solutions in our first phone call with someone.
 What I have found is that they are relieved and, in many cases, surprised that I do this; it is not uncommon to hear them say, “You are the first vendor to tell us what your solution costs.
 Thank you.”

 I want a prospective customer to understand what the costs are so we can decide if it makes sense to continue talking.
 In some cases, we are out of the budget range; in others, I am told, “That is in the neighborhood of what we were expecting.”